 In order to naturalize, the lawful permanent resident must prove both “continuous residence” and “physical presence” in the US prior to applying for naturalization.
 These concepts are most confusing for many individuals.
-Continuous presence is the maintenance of residence in the US over a period of time required by law, where the person’s residence is decided by his actual place of abode or dwelling.
+Continuous presence is the maintenance of a residence in the US over a period of time required by law, where the person’s residence is decided by his actual place of abode or dwelling.
 US immigration laws require lawful permanent residents to maintain such continuous residence in order to avoid a claim by the government of abandonment.
 For naturalization purposes, the lawful permanent resident must at least prove five (5) years of continuous residence (three years if the permanent residence was acquired through marriage to a US Citizen).
 Physical presence is simply the number of days the lawful permanent resident actually exists in the US physically.
 For purposes of naturalization and unless exempt, the lawful permanent resident must show half of the statutory period of continuous residence as physically present in the US.
 Contact us for an analysis of your case and whether you meet the statutory requirement for citizenship.

 The real issue that normally arises is whether there has been continuity of residence since the foreign national received her permanent residence and whether she had interrupted her residence throughout.
 Discontinuity of residence happens if the foreign national is absent from the US for a prolonged period of time or is otherwise deemed to have abandoned her permanent residence.
 On the other hand, physical presence is interrupted if the permanent resident was absent from the US for more than 6 months.
 However, brief absences from the US do not break the physical presence requirement.
 If you have an issue relating to the continuous residence or physical presence requirement, contact us for a consultation.

 It is important to note that the physical presence requirement is normally determined at the time the application for naturalization is filed in terms of how many days the foreign national was in and out of the US.
 However, moving forward and even after the filing of the naturalization application, the foreign national is still required to maintain continuity of residence up until the time of the naturalization application interview date.
-That is to say, meeting the eligibility criterion regarding physical presence is calculated backwards from the date of filing the naturalization application and if the foreign national met the “physical presence” requirement, i.e., he or she has been physically present in the US for half of the period required by law the foreign national is still required to show “continuity of residence” even after filing of the naturalization application.
+That is to say, meeting the eligibility criterion regarding physical presence is calculated backward from the date of filing the naturalization application and if the foreign national met the “physical presence” requirement, i.e., he or she has been physically present in the US for half of the period required by law the foreign national is still required to show “continuity of residence” even after filing of the naturalization application.
 Hence, if after filing the naturalization application the foreign national permanent resident was absent from the US for more than a year or could not overcome the presumption that she had not abandoned her permanent residence if she was absent for more than 6 months but less than a year, the foreign national may still find herself in removal proceedings even after meeting the physical presence requirement for naturalization purposes.
 If you believe you may have an issue with discontinuity of residence, contact one of our competent immigration lawyers to discuss your case.

 The discontinuity of residence may become an issue in the naturalization application process even if it occurred many years prior to the filing of the naturalization application.Example: